Data Backup and Restore in Virtual Appliance Mode

 The process of data retrieval in the Virtual appliance transport mode includes the following steps:

-- The backup proxy sends a request to the ESX(i) host to locate the necessary VM on the datastore.
+- The backup server sends a request to the ESXi host to locate the necessary VM on the datastore.

 - Veeam Backup & Replication triggers VMware vSphere to create a VM snapshot.

-- VM disks are attached (hot-added) to the backup proxy.
+- VM disks are attached (hot-added) to the VMware backup proxy.

-- Veeam Backup & Replication reads data directly from disks attached to the backup proxy.
+- Veeam Backup & Replication reads data directly from disks attached to the VMware backup proxy.

 ESXi host interacts with VMware Cloud on AWS through VMware vCenter.
-Veeam Backup & Replication performs backup through networkless Virtual Appliance (HotAdd) mode.
+Veeam Backup & Replication performs backup through the networkless Virtual appliance (HotAdd) mode.